-We recommend environmental agencies develop safety limits for exposure to protect wildlife and their habitat.
+We recommend environmental agencies develop exposure limits to protect wildlife and their habitat.
 In order to develop protective limits, relevant agencies must engage in EMF bioeffects research, monitoring, and analysis.
 The process should be transparent with opportunity for public comment.